Skip to content

 Certain industries, such as healthcare, have incredibly strict regulations about using and distributing information.
 Companies must comply with these policies and safeguard sensitive data appropriately, even if that data resides on an employee-owned device.
 Failure to do so can destroy customer trust and result in costly penalties.

-Allowing an employee to load confidential data onto their personal device greatly increases the likelihood of compliance failure.
-The risks are numerous:
+Allowing an employee to load corporate information onto their personal device greatly increases the likelihood of compliance failure.
+There are numerous risks:

 • Employees may fail to appropriately secure confidential data outside the confines of the office.